Extending the scope of the small-ball method: The main result

 \section{The main result}

-With the notion of a stable lower bound set in place we can now formulate our main result.
+With the notion of a stable lower bound set in place and armed with the examples, let us formulate the main result of this note.
 To that end, fix integers $m,n$ such that $N=mn$ and let $(I_j)_{j=1}^n$ be the natural partition of $\{1,...,N\}$ to coordinate blocks of cardinality $m$.
 Recall that $D$ is the unit ball in $L_2(\mu)$ and $S$ is the corresponding unit sphere.
-For $H \subset L_2(\mu)$ denote by ${\cal M}(H,\rho D)$ the cardinality of a maximal $\rho$-separated subset of $H$ with respect to the $L_2(\mu)$ norm.
+For $F \subset L_2(\mu)$ denote by ${\cal M}(F,\rho D)$ the cardinality of a maximal $\rho$-separated subset of $F$ with respect to the $L_2(\mu)$ norm.

 \begin{Theorem} There exist absolute constants $c_0,c_1$ and $c_2$ for which the following holds.
 Let $H$ be star-shaped around $0$ (i.e., ${\rm star}(H,0)=H$) and for $r>0$ set $H_r = H \cap rD$.
 Fix $0<\eta,\xi<1$ and let $r>0$ such that \begin{description} \item{$(1)$} Every $h \in H \cap rS$ satisfies a stable lower bound with parameters $(\xi/2,\ell,k)$, for $k \geq \max\{4,2\log(4/\eta)\}$. \item{$(2)$} $\log{\cal M}(H \cap rS, c_0\sqrt{\eta} \xi r D) \leq \frac{\eta N}{16} \cdot \frac{k}{m}$. \item{$(3)$} $\E \sup_{u \in (H_r-H_r) \cap c_0\sqrt{\eta} \xi r D} \left|\frac{1}{N} \sum_{i=1}^N \eps_i u(X_i) \right| \leq c_1\eta \xi r \cdot \sqrt{\frac{\ell}{m}}$. \end{description} Then with probability at least